 Things to Know

 Your user name must be unique.
 If you are bounced back, it may be because your user name has been taken, and you need to try something else.
 Good choices for user names are your name or email address.
-You can use the same user name as you use to log in on to register on-line or other Cabrillo locations.
+You can use the same user name as you use to log in on other Cabrillo locations.

 You may choose your password.
 However, we do not accept obscene or sexually explicit passwords or user names.
 Do not use your social security number for your password.